Is Flow Matching Just Trajectory Replay for Sequential Data?: Appendix

 \section{Appendix}

 This appendix is organized as follows.
 In App. \ref{app:relatedwork}, we discuss related work in detail.
 In App. \ref{app:background}, we provide background on flow matching (FM), conditional flow matching (CFM), and their empirical counterparts, as well as related discussion.
-In App. \ref{app:algorithm}, we provide a detailed algorithm describing the proposed training-free model for probabilistic forecasting.
+In App. \ref{app:algorithm}, we provide a detailed algorithm describing the proposed training-free model for probabilistic forecasting, as well as further interpretations.
 In App. \ref{app:proof}, we provide proof of the main theoretical results presented in the main paper.
 In App. \ref{app:duhamel_dm}, we offer additional theoretical results and insights on the proposed ODE model.
 In App. \ref{app:experiments}, we provide experimental details and additional empirical results.
+In App. \ref{app_realworld}, we provide a broader empirical evaluation on several real-world datasets.